pmoura-dev/hauto/README.md

 ## Usage

-By default, the application will expose a HTTP API and a WebSocket channel on port 8000.
+By default, the application will expose a HTTP API on port 8000.

 For example, we can fetch the list of devices existent in our system by making the following request:
 ```